CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 On pages where a list of profiles is shown, only the fields that have this option activated are shown.
 Often times, a database has many more fields than the ones shown in such a list of profiles.
-This option allows you to set which values you find most important.
+By using this option you can display the profiles more clearly.

 ### Sorted fields